postech-dao/simperby/docs/vetomint.md

 Simperby puts significant burden on proposers (see [protocol overview](./protocol_overview.md)), the stable leader policy significantly improves the usability.
-Unlike all other validators that turn on their node occassionally for voting, the leader should stay its node turned on for on-demand block production and managing the chatting service.
+Unlike all other validators that turn on their node occasionally for voting, the leader should stay its node turned on for on-demand block production and managing the chatting service.
 Not all validators are willing to take this burden, so it is desirable to choose